theintern/intern-tutorial/README.md

-TODO: Please note that `HelloWorld` is NOT A CONSTRUCTOR and should not have been named with an uppercase first letter.
-TODO: Please note that the `greet` (formerly `hello`) method needs to not be so lame.
-It should accept an argument and `return 'Hello, ' + (name || 'world')!';`.
-TODO: The `alert` (formerly `alertHello`) method should be using the `greet` method, not duplicating the functionality of the `greet` method.
-TODO: '#' means 'prototype'!
-Don’t use it if you are not testing a prototype method!
-TODO: Because the message in the original assertion described the test code exactly, either the message should not have existed or there is something wrong with the test.

 # Intern tutorial

 In this tutorial, we will walk through how to set up, write tests, and run tests using Intern.
 This repository contains a very basic Hello World demo “application” that we’ll be building on until we’ve made it fully tested.